labaneilers/imgsrv/Readme.md

 ```

 ### Caching
 ImgSrv is designed to produce the smallest possible image, and NOT designed to run quickly enough to support real-time requests.
 It has NO internal caching features.
-As such, **it is essential that you deploy ImgSrv behind a caching proxy or CDN** (i.e. Squid, AWS CloudFront, Akamai, or CloudFlare).
+As such, **it is essential that you deploy ImgSrv behind a caching proxy or CDN** (e.g. Squid, AWS CloudFront, Akamai, or CloudFlare).
 ImgSrv can take multiple seconds to render images, so caching results is critical.

 ### Parameter order and encoding